 A master plan was developed and presented to the DeKalb County Commission.
 The parish broke ground in 2003, and began construction.
 The new church was dedicated on November 4, 2005 by the newly assigned Archbishop Wilton D. Gregory, S.L.D.
 In addition to the new church, the parish gained a Parish Preschool, Youth Room, and Moylan Hall.

-In November of 2018 the Archbishop Gregory returned to bless the OLA School’s new edition that included a state of the art, a dedicated STREAM lab, three pre-k classrooms, two music rooms, a middle school wing, administrative offices, and a large conference room.
+In November of 2018 the Archbishop Gregory returned to bless the OLA School’s new edition that included a dedicated STREAM lab, three pre-k classrooms, two music rooms, a middle school wing, administrative offices, and a large conference room.

 A Columbarium was built in the Garden of Memories outside main doors of the church to provide a sacred space that members of our parish can choose as a final resting place.